Feds: 2 men breached NFL, NBA players’ social media accounts

-THIBODAUX, La. – A Louisiana man and a Florida man are facing federal charges, accused of gaining access to professional athletes’ social media accounts and selling the information or using it to extort payments.
+A Louisiana man and a Florida man are facing federal charges in New Jersey, accused of gaining access to professional athletes’ social media accounts and selling the information or using it to extort payments.

 Trevontae Washington and Ronnie Magrehbi each face wire fraud conspiracy and computer fraud conspiracy counts.